 Great co-worker!
 Very careful, serious and responsible, never superficial, with a wide knowledge of the Apple world, and all that’s connected to audio engineering.
 Highly recommended.
-Daniele Pieroni**, senior game developer relations engineer at Intel
+Daniele Pieroni, Senior platform programmer at Epic Games

 Hired by Playstos Entertainment in January 2000, I helped shaping their debut title — Ruff Trigger: The Vanocore Conspiracy.
 As my first duty was to define a plan for the game audio, I started by turning a perfect-sized room into a full-fledged studio, capable of handling the workflow of a small dedicated audio team.

 Working closely with the audio programmers, I produced and implemented an adaptive soundtrack within the in-house game engine Wazábe®.
 I deployed stems divided in overlaying chunks: similarly to what can be achieved today with modern audio middleware such as Wwise and FMOD, the layers could be triggered by specific game parameters based on different runtime situations, thus helping increase or decrease the tension.

 The following songs are demos rendered in their linear versions, thus they don’t reflect their original behaviour in the gameplay.
 They are not mastered.

 My process for sound effects was to create them from scratch, layering my recordings with a few libraries at my disposal.
 The example below is a section of a full motion teaser integrated in a demo shown to Sony in London, in order to obtain the license to develop for the Playstation2.
 The sound commentary was made using a combination of Foley, field recording, and synthesis.